eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 `Merge` works by comparing the first element of each sorted list.
 The smallest of the two is selected, and added to a target array.
 This process continues until one array is empty, and all items from the other array can be added to the target array {% cite algorithm-design-manual -l 120 %}.

-The number of elements in each subproblem are halved on each level, and the number of halves until reaching 1 element is lg₂ n.
-Because recursion goes lg n levels deep, and linear work is done per level, the total running time is O(nlog n) {% cite algorithm-design-manual -l 122 %}.
+The number of elements in each subproblem are halved on each level, and the number of halves until reaching 1 element is $$lg_2 n$$.
+Because recursion goes $$lg n$$ levels deep, and linear work is done per level, the total running time is $$O(nlog n)$$ {% cite algorithm-design-manual -l 122 %}.

 Merging two arrays like this uses a third array to store the results, which must be the size of both arrays.
-Thus, the memory use of merge sort is O(n) memory of the size of the array being sorted check {% cite algorithm-design-manual -l 122 %}.
+Thus, the memory use of merge sort is $$O(n)$$ memory of the size of the array being sorted check {% cite algorithm-design-manual -l 122 %}.

 _Note: It's possible to implement merge sort in an array without using much extra storage (see Kronrod's algorithm) {% cite algorithm-design-manual -l 138 %}_